gluster/glusterweb/source/community/roadmap/3.9/index.md

 # GlusterFS 3.9 Planning

-It is not decided yet if there will be a GlusterFS 3.9, or if Gluster 4.0 will be ready in time.
-The current (as of 5-May-2016) release cadence of 6 months suggests that the next major release should get branched on 31-October-2016, with its General Availability release one month later.
+3.9 release should get branched on 31-Aug-2016, with its General Availability release 15 days later.

-This page contains details of features that are attempted to get included in the next major release.
-The format is taken from the [3.8 roadmap](../3.8/).

 ### Throttling xlator
-***TODO***: add summary

-* **Status**:
-  (14-April-2016) High Level Design ready.

 * **Owners**:
   Ravishankar N